HabitatFramework/UserGuide/interface/interface.rst

 Sources Tab
 -----------

 Click on :guilabel:`Sources` to display the Sources tab as shown in the figure :ref:`figUIST`.
+The Sources tab shows any sources of information that were used to determine the habitat and boundary of all features relating to the current INCID, plus the priorities that were applied to each source.
 Up to three sources can be defined for each INCID.

 .. _figUIST: